In the guide

 Judgements as to whether the quality of a digital product is 'satisfactory' need to be made in terms of the expectations of a reasonable person.
 It follows that the unreasonable expectations of a consumer are not an acceptable judgement.

-When deciding, as a reasonable person, if the digital content is 'satisfactory' or not, three factors are required to be taken into account and considered together:
+When deciding, as a reasonable person, whether the digital content is 'satisfactory', three factors are required to be taken into account and considered together:

 - any description of the digital content